LePhil/ExcaliburPlayground/readme.md

 * workaround for #292 :(
 * cutscenes: background image covers the text (zIndex, probably) (--> text is now at the bottom of the screen.)
 * Speech bubbles or Text in its own container outside of the screen.
 Text on multi-colored bg just can't be read easily.
+* when restarting a level, levelMap has a higher z-index than task Items...

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!